acdh-oeaw/apis-core-rdf/docs/source/configuration.md

 ```

 to your `settings.MIDDLEWARE` list.
 To activate the maintenance mode
-once the middlware is enabled, simply create a file `apis_maintenance`
+once the middleware is enabled, simply create a file `apis_maintenance`
 in the directory the main Django process runs in.
 The path of the
 maintenance file can be changed in the settings:
 `APIS_MAINTENANCE_FILE = "path of the file"`